-- Ideas generation Ideas co-developed as part of Tranche 1 stage 2 were received during the generation phase for Tranche 1 conducted 9 December 2016 to 24 February 2017.
-As noted in the Try, Test and Learn Fund Tranche 1 Handbook, ideas were broadly sought from community groups, government, academics, business, other groups and the general public through an open forum on the Department of Social Services consultation platform, DSS Engage.
-Information on eligible ideas codeveloped in Tranche 1 stage 2 were published on DSS Engage. - Ideas shortlisting Ideas were assessed against the following criteria: effectiveness and impact of the idea; a new or innovative approach; and appropriateness for trial and evaluation.
-More detail on selection criteria used at the ideas generation stage is available in the Try, Tranche 1 Handbook.
+Ideas generation - Ideas co-developed as part of Tranche 1 stage 2 were received during the generation phase for Tranche 1 conducted 9 December 2016 to 24 February 2017.
+As noted in the Try, Test and Learn Fund Tranche 1 Handbook ideas were broadly sought from community groups, government, academics, business, other groups and the general public through an open forum on the Department of Social Services consultation platform, DSS Engage.
+Information on eligible ideas codeveloped in Tranche 1 stage 2 were published on DSS Engage.

+- Ideas shortlisting Ideas were assessed against the following criteria: effectiveness and impact of the idea; a new or innovative approach; and appropriateness for trial and evaluation.
+More detail on selection criteria used at the ideas generation stage is available in the Try, Test and Learn Fund Tranche 1 Handbook.
 Each submission was assessed and moderated before being scored.
-DSS undertook additional research on potential ideas for Tranche 1 stage 2 before co-development was undertaken.
-Following shortlisting and co-development of the first batch of projects a second idea shortlisting process was undertaken.
-This resulted in the identification of a further batch of ideas from Tranche 1 for co-development.

-- Co-development Shortlisted ideas entered a co-development phase, in which stakeholders collaboratively developed and refined the shortlisted ideas from initial concepts into detailed project proposals.
-This co-development stage was an important step in seeking new and innovative solutions, and focused on fostering: - genuine collaboration with a meaningful impact on program design, including a focus on collaboration with representatives of the priority groups - o more creative and innovative program design - new opportunities for collaboration between the Commonwealth, the community sector, business and other stakeholders, and the chance to learn from each other.
+DSS undertook additional research on ideas.
+Following co-development of the initial shortlist, the pool of ideas was reviewed and a second shortlist was identified (stage 2). - Co-development Shortlisted ideas entered a co-development phase, in which stakeholders collaboratively developed and refined the shortlisted ideas from initial concepts into detailed project proposals.
+This co-development stage was an important step in seeking new and innovative solutions, and focused on fostering: - genuine collaboration with a meaningful impact on program design, including a focus on collaboration with representatives of the priority groups - more creative and innovative program design - new opportunities for collaboration between the Commonwealth, the community sector, business and other stakeholders, and the chance to learn from each other.

 Co-development involved a series of workshops led by independent design facilitators.
 Key co-development stakeholders included proponents of the idea and potential services users (priority group members).
-Other stakeholders included members of the Try, Test and Learn Fund Expert Advisory Panel, 1 relevant Commonwealth government representatives and peak body representatives.
+Other stakeholders included members of the Try, Test and Learn Fund Expert Advisory Panel, relevant Commonwealth government representatives and peak body representatives.